After weeks of making vegetarian dishes I started to crave this rich, succulent Birria de Res for some reason 🙂

-This 3 lb. recipe will give you all sorts of options with your leftovers, so feel free to use it as a starting point for on-the-fly tacos, burritos, tostadas, etc.
+This 3 lb. recipe makes a big batch and will give you all sorts of options with your leftovers!
+Feel free to use it as a starting point for on-the-fly tacos, burritos, tostadas, etc.

-Regardless of the protein you choose, the underlying sauce stays the same and is built using dried chiles, a bit of sweetness from some roasted tomatoes, and depth from the aromatics.
+Regardless of the protein you choose, the underlying sauce stays the same and is built using dried chiles, roasted tomatoes, and some depth from the aromatics.

 Beef brisket or chuck roast are both great options for this recipe, and since they respond well to low-and-slow cooking we’ll go ahead and whip out the slow cooker.
 But don’t sweat it if you don’t have a slow cooker as simmering on the stove will give you an equally good result.

 As usual, I start by putting the tomatoes in the oven (400F) for a quick roast.
-We’re waiting on the chiles to reconstitute so I usually just leave the tomatoes in until I need them.
+We’ll be waiting on the chiles to reconstitute so I usually just leave the tomatoes in until I need them.

 And since the oven is on we’ll use that to wake up the dried chiles.